ADD CONDITION

 You should apply PO SUM ON MEDICATED OIL to the affected area not more than 3 to 4 times daily if you are an adult or a child aged 2 years and older.

-Are there any contraindications for using PO SUM ON MEDICATED OIL?
+Are there any contraindications for using this product?

-Yes, do not use PO SUM ON MEDICATED OIL on wounds, damaged skin, or if excessive irritation develops.
+Do not use PO SUM ON MEDICATED OIL on wounds, damaged skin, or if excessive irritation develops.

-What should I do if my condition worsens while using this product?
+What should I do if my condition worsens?

-Stop using the product and ask a doctor if your condition worsens, symptoms persist for more than 7 days, or if symptoms clear up and occur again within a few days.
+Stop using the product and ask a doctor if your condition worsens, symptoms persist for more than 7 days, or if symptoms clear up and then occur again within a few days.

 What are the storage instructions for PO SUM ON MEDICATED OIL?